-There is great bushwalking in the national park, accessible from Umina, the Woy Woy Road towards Kariong, Pearl Beach and Patonga; as well as in Bouddi National Park (accessible from Killcare and Wagstaffe); and on Blackwall Mountain reserve.
-The best time of year for bushwalking is winter and early spring, between April and October, when the weather is cooler and there are no flies, mosquitoes or ticks.
-The best months to see wildflowers are July, August and September.
+There is great bushwalking in Brisbane Water and Bouddi national parks and Blackwall Mountain reserve.
+The best time of year for bushwalking is winter and early spring, between April and October, when the weather is cooler and there are no flies, mosquitoes, snakes or ticks.
+Snakes will do their best to get out of your way, and ticks are probably the biggest health hazard in the bush; read this information page on ticks.
+The best months to see wildflowers are August and September.

 Identifying local plants and animals

 Burnum Burnum’s Wild Things is an excellent pocket field guide to help identify local plants, birds and animals.

 Pl@ntnet is a free plant identification app you can download from the Google Play Store; you simply take a picture of a plant and it tells you what it is.

 Paul Dudley’s PBase website and warrahtrig.info both have simple picture guides to local bushflowers.
 (Use the “In Flower This Month” section of the Warrah Trig Info site.)
 The Royal Botanical Gardens’ Plantnet: Flora Online is a much more comprehensive guide to NSW native plants.

 The area around Warrah Trig is probably the most accessible local location to see a wide variety of native flowers.
 It is accessible via an unsealed road (OK for 2WD) on the road to Patonga.